suvayu/suvayu/blog/2025-02-15-duckdb-julia-windows.md

 To summarise, we learnt:
 1. Windows has a separate mechanism to export symbol names in its shared libraries (DLL).
-2. We learned about tools to inspect symbols in native libraries;
+2. We learnt about tools to inspect symbols in native libraries;
    namely `nm`, `dumpbin.exe`, and `winedump`.
-3. We learned about the Julia build system for native libraries (a topic for a future post).
+3. We learnt about the Julia build system for native libraries (a topic for a future post).
-4. We learned to write a script what we can use with `git-bisect` to run automatic bisections (a potential topic for a future post).
+4. We learnt to write a script that we can use with `git-bisect` to run automatic bisections (a potential topic for a future post).